Amy B. Yerkes Museum Collection at The Millbrook Society

 Ms. Yerkes was born March 1883 and died in July 1962.
 She is buried in Hatboro Cemetery.
 The Yerkes family in Hatboro dates back to the early 1800s, and prior to that in Philadelphia.
-They were retail merchants, preachers, politicians, lawyers, hotel owners, medical doctors, farmers, and teachers.
-The family was influential in creating the Union Library of Hatboro, one of the earliest libraries in Pennsylvania.
+The Yerkes' were retail merchants, preachers, politicians, lawyers, hotel owners, medical doctors, farmers, and teachers.
+The family also was influential in creating the Union Library of Hatboro, one of the earliest libraries in Pennsylvania.

-The Millbrook Society is proud to operate the Amy B. Yerkes Museum located on the second floor in the historic Hatboro Baptist Church, located at 32 N. York Road in the heart of Hatboro.
+The Millbrook Society is proud to operate the Amy B. Yerkes Museum located on the second floor of the historic Hatboro Baptist Church, located at 32 N. York Road in the heart of Hatboro.
 The museum is open to the public most Wednesday evenings from 7:30 to 9:30.
 We welcome local groups interested in visiting us on dates and times outside our usual hours.